ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 **GUIs**
 Similarly, the state of the Rust GUI ecosystem appears to be still evolving since traditional UI design patterns born out of the OOP/inheritance world require replacement with patterns better suited to Rust's strengths.
 Several discussions about this can be found online but here are a couple to give you the flavour: [Why is Building a UI in Rust so hard?](https://www.reddit.com/r/programming/comments/114cknb/why_is_building_a_ui_in_rust_so_hard/) and [Advice for the next dozen Rust GUIs](https://raphlinus.github.io/rust/gui/2022/07/15/next-dozen-guis.html).

-**General Surveys**
-The following is an interesting analysis written in 2018 (Rust has had three major editions so far: Rust 2015, Rust 2018, and Rust 2021) that describes many of the early pain points and refinements that were introduced to address them: [*Things Rust Doesn't Let You Do*](https://medium.com/@GolDDranks/things-rust-doesnt-let-you-do-draft-f596a3c740a5).
-Much has been addressed since then but interestingly, a number of items that were identified then are still issues today.

-More recently, in 2023 we find non-trivial pain points do still exist, consider this article: [*When Rust Hurts*](https://mmapped.blog/posts/15-when-rust-hurts.html).

 # Final Thoughts